Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

-Let us consider the small volume-complete sample (top panel of Figure~\ref{fig:prob_peri}) of 26 dSphs, which leads to very small probabilities.
-Examining the apocenters of these dSphs and considering the $PNFW$ MW mass model, we find that only 34\% of them are within the small volume, i.e., letting open the possibility that there are undetected missing dSphs beyond $\sim$ 100 kpc.
-However, for the most massive MW mass model (PE$_\mathrm{HM}$), most (58\%) apocenters lie within the small volume, and it becomes non plausible that the small probabilities (P= 9.3 $10^{-4}$) can be due to missing ultra faint dwarfs.
-Now let consider the large volume-complete sample of 24 dSphs, which is undoubtedly more affected by the difficulty in detecting distant faint dwarfs.
+Let us consider the small volume-complete sample (top panel of Figure~\ref{fig:prob_peri}) of 26 dwarf galaxies, which leads to very small probabilities.
+Examining the apocenters of these dwarf galaxies and considering the $PNFW$ MW mass model, we find that only 34\% of them are within the small volume, i.e., letting open the possibility that there are undetected missing dwarf galaxies beyond $\sim$ 100 kpc.
+However, for the most massive MW mass model (PE$_\mathrm{HM}$), most (58\%) apocenters lie within the small volume, and it becomes non plausible that the small probabilities (P$= 9.3 \times 10^{-4}$) can be due to missing ultra faint dwarfs.
+Now let consider the large volume-complete sample of 23 dwarf galaxies, which is undoubtedly more affected by the difficulty in detecting distant faint dwarfs.
 Assuming the $PNFW$ MW mass model, 66\% of apocenters are within that volume, which means that there could be only few missing dwarfs lying further away near their apocenter to explain the small probability given in the bottom panel of Figure~\ref{fig:prob_peri}.
 At first glance, the probability for the most massive MW mass model (PE$_\mathrm{HM}$) could be interpreted as a significant alleviation of the proximity-to-pericenter problem.
 However, in such a case, 92\% of the apocenters are within the large volume, letting no possibility for missing dwarfs at larger distances.

-In summary, we have examined the the proximity-to-pericenter problem that may affect the satellite nature of most dSphs.
-For this, we have only considered the two most massive MW mass models of this paper, because they are the ones for which most dSphs are bound.
+In summary, we have examined the the proximity-to-pericenter problem that may affect the satellite nature of most dwarf galaxies.
+For this, we have only considered the two most massive MW mass models of this paper, because they are the ones for which most dwarf galaxies are bound.
 Having defined volume-complete samples following the detectability procedure of \citet{drlica-wagner20Milky}, we find that by increasing the MW mass, and by assuming a putative population of distant faint dwarfs may alleviate part of the problem, but certainly not completely.
-For example, assuming the largest MW mass available to fit the MW rotation curve, the probability that MW dSphs behave as satellites is well below 1 in the two considered complete volumes of the above analysis.
+For example, assuming the largest MW mass available to fit the MW rotation curve, the probability that MW dwarf galaxies behave as satellites is well below 1 in the two considered complete volumes of the above analysis.